buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricApplianceTypeDishwasher.md

 # Pset_ElectricApplianceTypeDishwasher

-Common properties for dishwasher appliances.
-HISTORY: Added in IFC4.
+Common properties for dishwasher appliances.<!-- end of definition --> HISTORY: Added in IFC4.